Whey cheese

 Whey cheese is a dairy product made of whey, the by-product of cheesemaking.
-After the production of most cheeses, about 50% of milk solids remain in the whey, including most of the lactose and lactalbumin.
-The production of whey cheese allows cheesemakers to use the remaining whey, instead of discarding it as a waste product.
+In cheese production, after the curds are separated, the whey still contains about 50% of the milk solids, including most of the lactose and lactalbumin.
+Whey cheese is made from those solids, which would otherwise be discarded.

 There are two fundamentally different products made of whey and called whey cheese: